opnsense/docs/source/manual/how-tos/caddy.rst

     labels:
       type: caddy

-* Go into the OPNsense WebUI and restart CrowdSec.
+* Go into the OPNsense WebGUI and restart CrowdSec.

 ----------------------------------